 Investor Risk Warning

-Please be alert when receiving telephone calls or emails from people purporting to represent Standard Life Aberdeen (SLA) or any of its affiliated brands, including Aberdeen Standard Investments (ASI), or third parties purporting to represent our interests.
+Please be alert when using price comparison websites, receiving telephone calls or emails from people purporting to represent Standard Life Aberdeen (SLA) or any of its affiliated brands, including Aberdeen Standard Investments (ASI), or third parties purporting to represent our interests.

-We are aware of a number of scams and attempted frauds through phone calls and websites claiming to be from SLA offering an investment opportunity or who have offered to buy their investment shares.
+We are aware of a number of scams and attempted frauds through phone calls and websites claiming to be from SLA offering an investment opportunity or offering to buy existing investment shares (e.g. High Yield/Fixed Rate Bonds and also price comparison websites, social media advertising and search optimisation are being used to attract victims).
 If you have any concerns, contact our investor services centre using the details on our Contact Us page.

 What to look out for

-Some potential investors may be contacted by people who claim to be from SLA; fraudsters will often provide details to give the impression that they are calling on behalf of SLA in order to try and make you invest with them.
+Members of the public may be contacted by people who claim to be from SLA and even using legitimate SLA employee names; fraudsters will often provide details to give the impression that they are calling on behalf of SLA in order to try and make you invest with them.
 They may try and attempt to sell you products, bonds or investments with the promise of financial gain or offer you advice over the telephone or email you links to bogus websites; they may even also have official sounding names and job titles.